YangletLiu/Tensor-GAN/README.md

 - The codes are in the repository `./TGAN`.

 ## Usage
-- First, run `aae.py` to generate tensor samples that composed of MNIST images.
+- First, run `aae.py` to generate tensor samples composed of MNIST images from random distributions.
 - Then, run `./SR/D_Training.m` to train a combined tensor dictionary.
 - Last, run `./SR/Demo_SR.m` to generate high-qulity images.